appsec-sean/security_trm.js/README.md

 ##### What are these tokens and what do they do? #####
+1. Web server sends security_trm.js code to a remote client.

-1. Randomly generate a configurable-length word
+2. Client randomly generates a configurable-length word

-2. Check if that word's sha1 hash matches criteria
+3. Client checks if that word's SHA-1 hash matches criteria

-3. If match, the client's token is that word - put it in a hidden field ready for the user to submit / POST
+4. If match, the client's token is that word - put it in a hidden field ready for the user to submit / POST

-4. If no match, restart at step 1
+5. If no match, restart at step 2

+6. Upon receipt, server performs a single SHA-1 hash and matches against criteria to verify that the form submission is legitimate

-The "criteria" is usually "first X bits are equal to zero".
+The "criteria" is usually "first X bits of the hash are equal to zero".
 This allows you to control the compute requirement dynamically and speed up or slow down form submissions as required.
 #####